 From our perspective at Bravo, the true role of wellness is to stop the cost-shifting trend that’s already been taking place for decades and better align the interest (and contribution levels) of everyone benefiting from employer-sponsored health insurance.

-Consider this case study from Ardent Health Services.
-The chart below represents an accumulated savings of $57.7 million over the past five years through the wellness program.
+Consider this case study from Ardent Health Services, a client that accumulated savings of $57.7 million over the past five years through the wellness program.
 Click here to download the full case study.